-Almost all deaths attributed to SIDS occur during the first year of life, with 90% of these deaths between 0-6 months.
-In gender terms, the condition is more common in boys than girls, and again this remains unexplained.
-Children born before 39 weeks are also at a higher risk than those born after this period.
+Almost all deaths attributed to SIDS occur during the first year of life, with 90% of these deaths occurring between 0-6 months.
+In gender terms, the condition is more common in boys than girls, which remains unexplained.
+Babies born before 39 weeks are also at a higher risk than those born after this period.

 Your mattress matters

-To meet safety standards, Kerry Nevins subjected the babocush to such tests before launching.
-The cushion was placed under pressure to test if it would sink and expose the baby to unnecessary danger or risk of suffocation.
-After the test the cushion was deemed safe for babies from 0-6 months.
+To meet safety standards, Kerry Nevins subjected the babocush to rigorous safety tests before launching.
+The cushion was placed under pressure to test if it would sink and expose babies to unnecessary danger or risk of suffocation.
+After testing, the cushion was deemed safe for babies from 0-6 months.
 For your peace of mind, more information on the babocush safety standards can be found here.

 Other factors to be aware of with SIDS

 As well as safe sleeping techniques, other factors have been deemed to affect SIDS in infants.
 Babies exposed to cigarette smoke in the womb or at home are considered to be more at risk of SIDS than others.
-The NHS in the UK also links feeding habits to the number of Cot Deaths, and they recommend breastfeeding when possible and immunization.
-Babies who are slow to develop or have a low birthweight also fall into a higher risk category.
+The NHS in the UK also links feeding habits to the number of Cot Deaths, and they recommend breastfeeding when possible.
+Babies who are slow to develop or have a low birth weight also fall into a higher risk category.

 Lastly, consider the wider sleeping/resting environment your baby is in.
 They should have minimal bedding and a consistent room temperature of 16-200C.
 While following these steps can mean your baby is at a lesser risk, we must stress they are not guaranteed methods to prevent SIDS from occurring.

 The babocush cushion is designed with safety as a priority, but be sure to follow the instructions given with the cushion and the advice found on the babocush website.
-Buying a second hand cushion or using a cushion that has been passed down is not recommended.
-Under no circumstances should a baby be left on the cushion unattended, nor should you place your baby on the cushion if you are tired or resting.
+Buying a second-hand cushion or using one that has been passed down is not recommended.
+Under no circumstances should a baby be left on the cushion unattended, nor should you place your baby on it if you are tired or resting.

-If you are considering buying the cushion, be sure to read the instructions in advance.
+If you are considering buying the babocush cushion, read the instructions in advance.
 We aim for contentment for both parent and baby and ask all users to enjoy the benefits of the babocush safely.